-The Disciplinary Regulations allow for a process known as administrative withdrawal, details of which can be found in Appendix 3 of the Student Disciplinary Regulations.
+The Student Conduct Regulations allow for a process known as administrative withdrawal, details of which can be found in Appendix 3 of the Student Condcut Regulations.
 When a student’s breach of College Regulations can be demonstrated to be due to reasons of incapacity such as a serious emotional or psychiatric condition, a modified version of the normal procedure may be offered.

 This will consist of up to two formal written warning letters requiring improvements in behaviour.
 If the behaviour persists after the issue of the second letter or if it is too severe to allow for continued attendance, a formal withdrawal hearing would be convened.
 It is hoped though that this would not be necessary and that the student would be able to seek appropriate support to manage the condition, or interrupt their studies if necessary, in order to recover.
 Where appropriate, the formality of the proceedings may be lessened to reduce any adverse psychological impact this may have on the student.